Life in Borneo's waters

-Other major rivers in Kalimantan include the Barito (900 km), which flows south, and the Mahakam (775 km), which empties into the Makassar Strait to the east of Borneo.2
+Other major rivers in Kalimantan include the Barito (900 km), which flows south, and the Mahakam (775 km), which empties into the Makassar Strait to the east of Borneo.

 The journeys of Borneo’s riversLike sponges, Borneo’s tropical rainforests regulate the quantity of water that drains into streams in the uplands.
-These merge with others to form larger waterways, which swell and subside in water volume depending on the seasons.
+These merge with others to form larger waterways, which change water volume depending on the seasons.
 During the rainy season, water levels can change very fast.
-For example, much of the Kapuas can rise 10-12 m overnight during heavy rainfall.4
+For example, much of the Kapuas can rise 10-12 metres overnight during heavy rainfall.

 In these streams, evolution has endowed invertebrates with useful adaptations such as flattened bodies and the presence of hookers, to avoid being swept away by the strong current.
 One fish genus in particular has evolved a handy ‘tool’ - the sucker fish (Gastromyzon species) has suckers to attach itself to the bottom of fast-flowing waters.

-Compared to montane streams, upland streams show more activity.
+Compared to montane streams, upland streams havemore activity.
 Fish found here are often strong swimmers, with well-adapted streamlined bodies.
-Dragonflies, mayflies and stoneflies may be each represented by more than 20 species.
+There may be 20 species each of dragonflies, mayflies and stoneflies.

 Seemingly insignificant factors can affect species distribution.
-For example, the location of freshwater prawns and crayfish can be determined by a small detail: how large sediment particles are.
+For example, the location of freshwater prawns and crayfish can be determined by how big the sediment particles are.